JiuJiuJiuge/JiuJiuJiuge.github.io/content/english/papers/article2.md

 <img src="\images\article2\Fig3.jpg" alt=None/>

+***Fig. 3** The phosphorus isothermal adsorption curves of different soil aggregates during different C. oleifera cultivation periods.
+LM, representing large macroaggregates (>2 mm); SM, representing small macroaggregates (2–0.25 mm); and Mi, representing microaggregates (<0.25 mm).
+R2 mean the fit coefficient by Langmuir.*

 ### 3.4 Relationship between soil phosphorus fractions and SOM

 Linear regression analysis was used to reveal the relationship between soil AP content with other soil chemical properties.
 Soil AP content was significantly correlated with the content of SOM (Fig. 4, Fig. S1).
 The soil AP content showed significant negative correlation with SOM, with the maximum decline in the LM particles (Fig. 4a).
 Different kinds of phosphorus fractions showed negative correlation with SOM, and the soil Al-P content had the maximum decline in the Mi aggregate (Fig. 4b).
 The Ca-P content had the maximum decline in the LM aggregate with increasing SOM content (Fig. 4c).

 <img src="\images\article2\Fig4.jpg" alt=None/>

+***Fig. 4** The linear relationship between soil organic matter (SOM) and soil phosphorus fractions content.
+The shaded areas around the lines represent the 95% confidence interval. *p<0.05; **p<0.01; ***p<0.001 based on linear regression.
+The bars mean the slopes of phosphorus fractions with SOM in different kinds of aggregates, with the colors corresponding to the lines.*

 The degree of aromatization increased with increasing soil organic matter (Fig. S2, Tab.
 S3).
 All the four kinds of soil phosphorus fractions were negatively correlated with increasing content of non-hydrophilic groups (as C=C) (Fig. 5 a, c).
 By contrast, the content of hydrophilic groups (as -OH) in soil had a positive correlation with the contents of Al-P, O-P, and Ca-P (Fig. 5 b, d).
 The results also showed that the phosphorus fraction with higher plant bioavailability would decrease more sharply with increasing content of non-hydrophilic groups (Fig. 5 c).

 <img src="\images\article2\Fig5.jpg" alt=None/>

+***Fig. 5** The linear relationship between the abundances of soil functional groups (C=C, -OH) and concentration of different phosphorus fractions.
+The shaded areas around the lines represent the 95% confidence interval. *p< 0.05; **p< 0.01; ***p< 0.001 based on linear regression.
+The bars (c, d) were represented by slopes of the lines in (a, b), with the colors corresponding to the lines.*

 ### 3.5 Variations in soil enzyme activities